C3.ai Inc. (AI) Shares Up Despite Recent Market Volatility

-C3.ai Inc. (NYSE: AI)’s stock price has increased by 0.89 compared to its previous closing price of 33.57.
-However, the company has seen a 33.14% increase in its stock price over the last five trading sessions.
+C3.ai Inc. (NYSE: AI)’s stock price has increased by 8.30 compared to its previous closing price of 21.09.
+Nevertheless, the company has seen a -17.34% plunge in its stock price over the last five trading sessions.
+Barron’s reported on 03/03/23 that C3.ai Stock Rallies on Strong Results, Guidance Boost

 Is It Worth Investing in C3.ai Inc. (NYSE: AI) Right Now?